- Building inspection

 • Present the analysis and recommendations in a report to the customer.

 Typically, an automated scan is done periodically, giving the customer a continuous overview of the network.

 Nemko can help you close the weaknesses

-Our team of cyber security experts can advice you on how to close the weaknesses in your systems by simulating a hacker attack and exploiting any vulnerabilities they come across to get an in-depth analysis of your system’s security.
+Our team of cyber security experts can advise you on how to close the weaknesses in your systems by simulating a hacker attack and exploiting any vulnerabilities they come across to get an in-depth analysis of your system's security.
 This can be done from the inside or as an attempt to get in.
 It can be performed once or on a regular basis.